zelenyid/WeatherForecast/README.md

 # WeatherForecast
 App for prediction weather with some probability using APIs. <br>
-Used technologies: Python (Flask), HTML, CSS, Bootstrap
+Used technologies: Python (Flask), HTML, CSS, Bootstrap <br>
+You can test this app deployed on heroku on the next link: https://probability-weather.herokuapp.com/

 # Install and run project